skip to content

 December 18, 2004.
 Quick question: Who did the original vocal version of "Sleigh Ride"?
 The Andrew Sisters?
 Or, someone else? - Matt Masters

 Randy Responds.
-Leroy Anderson wrote the melody of "Sleigh Ride" in 1948, and the Boston Pops recorded their first of many versions for RCA in 1949; a 1970 Polydor stereo version is included on A Leroy Anderson Christmas.
-In 1952, Anderson recorded his own instrumental version (included on both A Leroy Anderson Christmas and Sleigh Ride: The Best of Leroy Anderson).
+Leroy Anderson wrote the melody of "Sleigh Ride" in 1948, and the Boston Pops recorded their first of many versions for RCA in 1949.
+A new stereo recording by the Pops (for Polydor in 1970) is included on A Leroy Anderson Christmas.
+In 1950, Anderson recorded his own instrumental version (included on both A Leroy Anderson Christmas and Sleigh Ride: The Best Of Leroy Anderson).

 Meanwhile, Mitchell Parish added lyrics to "Sleigh Ride" in 1950, and Johnny Desmond recorded a vocal version that year with the Ray Conniff Singers and Tony Mottola Orchestra (included on Rhino's Santamental Journey and Hip-O's Yule B' Swingin').
 I cannot say that Desmond's version is the original version - but it's the earliest vocal version among the dozens I own.